f-me/carma-public/README.md

    1.4.0
    ```

-2. Install PostgreSQL 9.3 (this is what production servers use).
+2. Install PostgreSQL 9.3 (this is what production servers use) and PostGIS.
 Create a database named `carma`:

    ```
    createdb carma